naoshibaikyu/wilyswarriors/CR_XMAS_2017_ACT_IV.md

 GhostPast: Shhhh...

-FutureHornet: Um, uh. *[coughs]* I am 40 years old and I'm so old and I don't feel good and... *[cough coughs and suddenly drops "dead"]*
+FutureHornet: Um, uh. *[coughs]* I am 40 years old and I'm so old and I don't feel good and... *[cough]*

+Hornet: ...?!

+FutureHornet: Oh...
+I don't feel good...
+Like... death got its grips on me... *[collaspes "dead"]*

 HornetShocked: W-What?!
 NO!
 40 IS NO AGE TO DIE AT!
 IM NOT EVEN SUPPOSE TO GROW A GREY BEARD AT THAT AGE EITHER!
-Oh my god... they were right...
+Oh my god...

+HornetSad: I shouldn't been such a scrooge my whole life...
+All this stress giving me grey hairs til immortality becomes nothing...
+They were right...

 <div class="narration">And from that moment, Hornet Man finally understands the true meaning of Christmas...</div>

 Hornet: Hm, suddenly it feels like I hate Christmas a little less now.
 Like as if... my small, cold and dark heart grew 3 times bigger...

-<div class="narration">Oh.</div>

-HornetGlare: But we have to save Christmas!
+HornetGlare: I must save Christmas from becoming Sinimas!

+GhostFutureDamaged: Huh?

 <div class="narration">